peaBerberian/wasp-hls/doc/Getting_Started/Creating_a_WaspHlsPlayer.md

   })
   .then(
     () => {
-      // we can now use the player
+      console.log("WaspHlsPlayer initialized with success!");
     },
     (err) => {
       console.error("Could not initialize WaspHlsPlayer:", err);
     }
   );

+// we can now use the player (we don't need to await the Promise here)
 ```

 Alternatively, if you don't want the hassle of having to serve those files